bbauska/meta-react-basics/README.md

 <h3>Package Manager (Node + npm)</h3>

-React is a UI library, and you will encounter that many times you will need to add other packages to your React application.
+<p>React is a UI library, and you will encounter that many times you will
+need to add other packages to your React application.<br>

-A package in JavaScript contains all the files needed for a module.
+A package in JavaScript contains all the files needed for a module.<br>

-To install these packages effectively and manage their dependencies you can use a package manager like <b>NPM</b> (Node Package Manager).
+To install these packages effectively and manage their dependencies you can use a package manager like <b>NPM</b> (Node Package Manager).<br>

-You can install npm by installing <b>Node.js,</b> which will then automatically install <b>npm</b>.
+You can install npm by installing <b>Node.js,</b> which will then automatically install <b>npm</b>.<br>

-You need to be comfortable with using npm as your package manager, since you will be using npm to install packages within your React application.
+You need to be comfortable with using npm as your package manager, since you will be using npm to install packages within your React application.<br>

-Make sure you are aware of how to do the following with <b>npm</b> before you get started on this course.
+Make sure you are aware of how to do the following with <b>npm</b> before you get started on this course.</p>

 <ul>
   <li>Installation command to install npm modules in your project,<br></li>